Backpacking the Balkans

 The Balkans region of south-east Europe rich in natural beauty and full of interesting history and culture.
-The Balkans is an area relatively free of tourists but with a strong backpacking community and lots of good hostels to choose from.
-It is great for travelling on a budget, particularly in comparison to other regions of Europe.
-Accordingly it sits along side Southeast Asia and South America as one of my top travel destinations for backpacking on a budget.
+It's an area relatively free of tourists but with a strong backpacking community and a ridiculous number of amazing hostels to choose from.
+It is also great for travelling on a budget.

 There is a rail network through the Balkans linking up some some of the major cities but they are infrequent and slow.
-The Balkans is a mountainous area which is part of the reason that buses are the way to go.
-My favourite resource for getting an idea about the rail network in any country in Europe is seat61.com.
+The Balkans is a very mountainous area making it expensive to build long distance rail networks.
+You will find details on the rail routes that do exist in the individual city guides.